Treeniks/chameleos/README.md

 ### Stroke Color and Width

-The stroke width can be set on startup with `chameleos --stroke-width 16` (default is 8) as well as on the fly with `chamel stroke-wdith 16`.
+The stroke width can be set
+- on startup with `chameleos --stroke-width 16` (default is 8)
+- on the fly with `chamel stroke-width 16`

-The stroke color can **only** be set on startup with `chameleos --stroke-color "#00BFFF"` (default is `#FF0000`).
-Changing the stroke color on the fly is currently not supported.
+The stroke color can be set
+- on startup with `chameleos --stroke-color "#00BFFF"` (default is `#FF0000`)
+- on the fly with `chamel stroke-color "#00BFFF"`

 The color can be given in whatever formats the [csscolorparser](https://crates.io/crates/csscolorparser) crate supports.
 The color can also include opacity, although due to a technical limitation, `chameleos` uses `wgpu::CompositeAlphaMode::PreMultiplied` which makes opacity behave a bit weird.

 ### Eraser